wikiknights/cs-materials/docker/docker.md

 This Docker image provides a consistent build environment without requiring operating system-dependent packages.

-For full instructions on getting started with Docker, see [https://docs.docker.com/get-docker](the official Docker documentation).
+For full instructions on getting started with Docker, see [the official Docker documentation](https://docs.docker.com/get-docker/).

 To create and run the build environment, open this folder in a command line environment and run the following command: